Q: How do I get a work licence?

 Q: If I receive a “Notice to Choose” from Qld Transport, what should I do?

-years or less.
-If you do nothing, you will be suspended shortly after for 3 months.
+in 3 years or less.
+If you do nothing, you will be suspended shortly after.
 It is a

 serious offence to drive in this period.
 If you elect to keep driving, you will be on a “good

-behaviour licence” for 12 months, and if you accumulate a further 2 or more points, will
+behaviour licence” for 12 months, and if you accumulate a further 1 point, you will

 then need to apply for SHO (if eligible).
 If you hear nothing from Qld Transport for some